 Selection of the proposal topic should start within one week of passing Part I of the qualifying exam and may take up to three weeks.
 The student needs to inform the committee chair by email, with cc to the research advisor, about the topic of the proposal and describe briefly how it differs from the student's PhD research.
+The research advisor has to give written approval of the topic of the proposal in Part II of the qualifying exam and affirm that in their research group and, to their knowledge, in other research groups, the proposed research has neither been done nor seriously considered.
 The committee chair should quickly approve the topic or express any objections or concerns they have about it.